 In this series we have focused on prioritizing, developing a routine, planning meals in advance, and keeping up with the clutter.
-Here are a few final thoughts I’m pondering on becoming less time-challenged:
+Here are a few final time-saving devices I’m pondering as I work on becoming less time-challenged:

 Just Say No